-8.1.4.2.
+- 8.1.4.2.
 Curiously, § 2-316(3) provides an alternate set of rules pursuant to which an implied warranty (but not an express warranty) can be disclaimed.
-Your analysis of the disclaimer of implied warranties should never stop at § 2-316(2); if an implied warranty is not effectively disclaimed there, perhaps a disclaimer exists under § 2-316(3).
+Your analysis of the disclaimer of implied warranties should never stop at § 2-316(2); if an implied warranty is not effectively disclaimed there, perhaps a disclaimer exists under § 2-316(3). - 8.1.4.2.1.

-8.1.4.2.1.
 Under § 2-316(3)(a), all implied warranties are excluded by expressions like "as is," "with all faults," or similar language that calls the buyer's attention to the exclusion of warranties and makes plain that there is no implied warranty.

-8.1.4.2.1.1.
+Remember that "all" the implied warranties means two of them merchantability and fitness for a particular purpose.
+In spite of the language of this section, courts have found effective few expressions other than "as is." - 8.1.4.2.1.1.
 Note that unlike § 2-316(2), there is no requirement that the disclaimer must be "conspicuous."
 But in order to call the buyer's attention to the exclusion, all drafters are wise to use conspicuous language when disclaiming under § 2-316(3)(a).
 See also Comment 1 to § 2-316, which states that implied warranties may be excluded "only by conspicuous language or other circumstances which protect the buyer from surprise."
 Compare O'Neil v.
 International Harvester Co., 575 P.2d 862 (Colo.
 App.
 1978) ("as is" language does not need to be conspicuous) to White v.
 First Federal Savings & Loan Ass'n of Atlanta, 280 S.E.2d 398 (Ga.
 App.
-1981)("as is" language must be conspicuous).
+1981) ("as is" language must be conspicuous).